Being a Team Leader

 Lesson Overview

 Do you have what it takes to call the shots?
-In this lesson, students will discuss the topic of leading a team.
-This lesson features a video about the qualities and behaviors of a good leader.
-Students will learn and practice vocabulary and idioms relating to the topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will explore the topic of leading a team.
+The lesson features a video discussing the qualities and behaviors of a good leader.
+Students will learn and practice relevant vocabulary and idioms related to leadership.
+The lesson includes plenty of engaging discussion activities and worksheets developed for both adult and teenage learners, ensuring a dynamic and interactive learning experience.

 Lesson Objectives